 Nowadays, The State Archive in Gdańsk works on the ground of the The Act on National Archival Records and Archives of July 14, 1983, Journal of Law (Dziennik Ustaw) No 38, 1983.07.19 with later changes.

 From the beginning, the State Archive works in the same building at 5 Wałowa street, restored after the World War II.
 In 2012 the works began on the renovation and expansion of the archive building.

-The holdings of the German State Archive before the World War I consisted of the holdings of the Municipal Archive and of the collections transfer red from Königsberg (state, chuch and economy administration as well as the judicial documents).
+The holdings of the German State Archive before the World War I consisted of the holdings of the Municipal Archive and of the collections transferred from Königsberg (state, chuch and economy administration as well as the judiciary documents).
 The archivists managed to collect many old documents, books and manuscripts deposited in the State Archive by towns, guilds, societies, monasteries and churches.
 The holdings developed thanks to activity of German, and later Polish state and local government institutions.